 To address rising rents, Somerville aldermen have proposed guaranteeing many tenants citywide an opportunity to purchase their homes if their landlord puts the unit up for sale.
-This “tenant’s right of first refusal” requires approval by the Massachusetts Legislature, and a draft could be submitted to lawmakers on Beacon Hill as soon as next year, according to Somerville Alderman Ben Ewen-Campen.
+This “tenant’s right of first refusal” policy needs approval from the Massachusetts Legislature, and the city could submit a draft to lawmakers on Beacon Hill as soon as next year, according to Somerville Alderman Ben Ewen-Campen.

 The proposal has been shaped by rapid cost increases in Somerville’s housing market over the past several years.
 As rents continue to soar, Ewen-Campen explained, longtime city residents risk displacement.

-The precise wording for any potential law is still being finalized, but according to Ewen-Campen, it would require landlords to extend the right of first refusal to their tenants when they intend to sell a unit.
-The tenant could then choose to buy the unit or designate a nonprofit to purchase it at a fair market value.
+The precise wording is still being finalized, but according to Ewen-Campen, it would require landlords to extend the right of first refusal to their tenants when they intend to sell a unit.
+The tenant could then choose to buy the unit or designate a nonprofit to purchase it at a fair market value, which is determined by an appraisal or third-party offer.
 Owner-occupied buildings with three or fewer units would likely be exempt, Ewen-Campen added.

 “It gives tenants an ability, timing-wise, to either put together an offer themselves … [or] partner with nonprofits,” Ewen-Campen said.